 The first step to stopping bullying, is to spread kindness & positivity, even to just one person.
 Mrs. McGinty says the easiest way to start change, is simply to say hello to someone.
 “When students see someone sitting alone, they can approach the person and introduce themselves.
 Sometimes a simple hello can be the beginning of a brand new friendship.
 If students don’t feel comfortable speaking to the person, they can simply share a smile.”

-Our Guidance Department hopes that this month will help spread more kindness & raise awareness against bullying.
-Mrs. McGinty and the entire Guidance Department are here to help any student who needs a listening ear.
+Our School Counseling Department hopes that this month will help spread more kindness & raise awareness against bullying.
+Mrs. McGinty and the entire School Counseling Department are here to help any student who needs a listening ear.
 “We hope students feel comfortable approaching their school counselor.
 We are here for them via phone, email or Canvas message.
 Every student deserves to feel safe.
 We can help.”

-To meet the Guidance department visit their biography pages here.
+To meet the School Counseling department visit their biography pages here.